Ambika-k/book_exchange_platform_backend/README.md

 * Add the lombok plugin into sts
 * Install MySQL workbench and create schema and tables as present in application.properties file of this project.
 * Run the application.

+ **Make sure to run frontend and backend code same time to use the application**